Comprehensive disaster and climate risk management (CRM)

-In this thought leadership module, developed in partnership with the UN Office for Disaster Risk Reduction (UNDRR), you will explore the fundamental aspects of harnessing Disaster Risk Reduction (DRR) and Climate Change Adaptation (CCA) synergies and the lessons learnt by those who are at the forefront of comprehensive disaster and climate risk management.
+In this thought leadership module, developed in partnership with the United Nations System Staff College (UNSSC), the core principles of harnessing disaster risk reduction (DRR) and climate change adaptation (CCA) are explored, drawing on lessons from leaders at the forefront of comprehensive disaster and climate risk management.

 A focus on climate action

-UNDRR is committed to supporting countries achieve risk-informed and integrated approach to sustainable development.
-This is reflected in the new Strategic Framework 2022-2025 that identifies addressing the climate emergency as a high priority, embedded in the ‘accelerator’ on climate agenda and climate risk reduction, and reflected as a key result (Result 1.2) with clear deliverables.
+Recognizing the synergies between DRR and climate action, UNDRR is committed to supporting countries achieve risk-informed and integrated approach to sustainable development, by promoting and facilitating coherent DRR and climate action across international, regional, national and local policies, plans and strategies, platforms and individual initiatives.
+This is reflected in the new Strategic Framework 2026-2030 and reflected as a key result (Result 2.1) with clear deliverables.

 A flagship initiative

-This redirected focus on climate action is advanced through UNDRR’s flagship initiative, Comprehensive Disaster and Climate Risk Management (CRM).
-This is aligned with the Target E of the Sendai Framework for Disaster Risk Reduction that seeks to increase the number of countries with national and local disaster risk reduction strategies, wherein promotion of policy coherence with climate change, among others, is one of the defined principles.
-A comprehensive approach takes into consideration a number of factors to purposively strengthen synergies between disaster risk reduction and climate change adaptation, by identifying mutually beneficial opportunities across policies and programmes, while developing capacities of governments for cross-sectoral planning, and ensuring vertical alignment.
+CRM is one of UNDRR’s flagship initiatives.
+It is aligned with the Target E of the Sendai Framework for Disaster Risk Reduction that seeks to increase the number of countries with national and local disaster risk reduction strategies, wherein promotion of policy coherence with climate change, among others, is one of the defined principles.
+A comprehensive approach takes into consideration several factors to purposely strengthen synergies between disaster risk reduction and climate action, by identifying mutually beneficial opportunities across policies and programmes, while developing capacities of governments for cross-sectoral planning, and ensuring vertical alignment.

-The CRM programme seeks to integrate risk-centred approaches into National Adaptation Plans (NAPs), and climate/forecast information into national and subnational disaster risk reduction strategies, aligning them better with the national adaptation goals.
-The CRM programme, hence, focuses on risks across different timescales – short, medium, long-term – and therefore using information from weather, seasonal and climate forecasts and predictions, and translating such information into meaningful information to enable more comprehensive planning and implementation.
+The CRM programme focuses on risks across different timescales – short, medium, long-term – and therefore using information from weather, seasonal and climate forecasts and predictions, and translating such information into meaningful information to enable more comprehensive planning and implementation.

 Full-spectrum analysis

-Building on risk understanding, including through the Risk-Information Exchange, the CRM programme promotes application of a full-spectrum analysis of risk in a country, provision of technical resources and guidance, and targeted capacity development.
-This is based on analysis of existing policy landscape between disaster risk reduction and climate change at various levels, while good practices are documented and disseminated.
+Building on risk understanding, including through the Disaster & Hazardous Events, Losses and Damages Tracking & Analysis (DELTA Resilience) system, the CRM approach promotes application of a full-spectrum analysis of risk in a country, provision of technical resources and guidance, and targeted capacity development.
+This is based on analysis of the existing policy landscape between disaster risk reduction and climate change at various levels, while good practices are documented and disseminated.

 Guidance and technical resources